Tanu-N-Prabhu/Python/Python Coding Interview Prep/Crack Python Interviews Like a Pro!.md

 print(my_list, my_tuple, my_set, my_dict)
 ```

-🔥 When to use what?
+**When to use what?**

-✔ Use lists when order matters and you need modifications.
+* Use lists when order matters and you need modifications.
-✔ Use tuples when you want an unchangeable sequence.
+* Use tuples when you want an unchangeable sequence.
-✔ Use sets when you need unique elements.
+* Use sets when you need unique elements.
-✔ Use dictionaries when you need fast key-based lookups.
+* Use dictionaries when you need fast key-based lookups.

 Which data structure do you use the most in Python?
 Drop your thoughts in the comments! 👇